Cyprus in the Eurovision Song Contest 1997: At Eurovision

-Heading into the final of the contest, RTÉ reported that bookmakers ranked the entry 21st out of the 25 entries.
-Hara & Andreas opened the contest performing 1st, preceding Turkey.
+Hara and Andreas opened the contest performing first, preceding Turkey.
 At the end of voting, they received 98 points, placing 5th of 25 competing countries, which was at the time joint-best Cypriot placing at the contest, sharing with 1982 Cypriot entry "Mono i agapi" by Anna Vissi, and would remain so until 2018.
 The Cypriot jury awarded its 12 points to Greece.